OpenNebula/docs/source/integration_and_development/system_interfaces/java.rst

 -  You can perform “actions” over these objects right away, like ``myVNet.delete();``
 -  If you want to query any information (like what objects the pool contains, or one of the element attributes), you have to issue an ``info()`` call before, so the object retrieves the data from OpenNebula.

-For more complete examples, please check the ``src/oca/java/share/examples`` directory included.
-You may be also interested in the java files included in ``src/oca/java/test``.
+For more complete examples, please check the examples available at the `official repository <https://github.com/OpenNebula/one/tree/master/src/oca/java/share/examples>`__.

 .. code-block:: java